LaurentRDC/iris-ued/docs/source/workflow.rst

     Running this command without any parameters will launch the graphical user interface.
 Documentation is available here: https://iris-ued.readthedocs.io/
-    PS C:\Users\Laurent\OneDrive\McGill\Code\iris-ued> python -m iris --help
-    usage: iris [-h] [-v] {open,docs} ...

-    Iris is both a library for interacting with ultrafast electron diffraction data, as well as a GUI frontend for interactively exploring this data.
-Below are some helpful commands.

-    optional arguments:
-    -h, --help        show this help message and exit -v, --version     show program's version number and exit

-    Subcommands:
-    {open,docs}  Available sub-commands
-        open            Dataset to open with iris start-up. docs            Open online documentation in your default web browser.

-    Running this command without any parameters will launch the graphical user interface.

 Most importantly, you can programatically start the GUI with opening a dataset::

     > python -m iris open --reduced ~/dataset.hdf5